thomas-vl/GoogleSpeechRPi/README.md

 I know that most of the code is ugly please post anything you might feel I could improve.

 ## Credits
-A big thanks to [Jeyson Molina](https://github.com/jeysonmc) for providing a lot of code to calculate silence treshholds
+A big thanks to [Jeyson Molina](https://github.com/jeysonmc) for providing a lot of code to calculate silence tresholds